DexterHuang/CyberCodeOnline/contribution/mobile/en/dungeon-lore/EATEOT.md

 The gramophone is loaded with a old large disk, and several labels are crudely labeled at the sides of the machine, all with old fonts written on it.

-You see every label are written with:
+You see every label is written with:

 > E. A. T. E. O. T